Krishnamachari Srikkanth

 Srikkanth was part of the Indian team that won the 1983 Cricket World Cup and top scored with 38 runs in the finals against the West Indies.
 He also won the 1985 World Championship of Cricket with the Indian team, in which he was the top run getter for India.
 He represented Tamil Nadu and South zone in Indian domestic cricket.

 Srikkanth made his debut for the Indian team at the age of 21 in a One Day International (ODI) against England in Ahmedabad in November 1981.
 His test debut came two days later at Bombay.
 He scored two centuries in tests and four centuries in ODIs, all of which came in a three-year period between 1986 and 1988.
 In a match against New Zealand in December 1988, he scored 70 runs and took five wickets, becoming only the second cricketer to record the feat of scoring a fifty and taking a five for in the same ODI match.

 Srikkanth was appointed as captain of the Indian team in 1989.
 He captained the team in four tests and 13 ODIs.
 He represented India at three Cricket World Cups and retired after the 1992 edition of the same.
 In a career that spanned over ten years, he scored more than 6,000 international runs.
 In 2019, he was awarded the C. K. Nayudu Lifetime Achievement Award by the Board of Control for Cricket in India.

 Early and personal life

-Srikkanth was born on 21 December 1959 in Mylapore, Madras, Tamil Nadu to C.R.
-Krishnamachari and Indira Krishnamachari in a Tamil Brahmin family.
+Srikkanth was born on 21 December 1959 in Mylapore, Madras, Tamil Nadu to C. R. Krishnamachari and Indira Krishnamachari in a Tamil Brahmin family.
 He has two siblings, brother Krishnamachari Srinath and sister Srekala Bharath.
 He did his schooling from Vidya Mandir and completed his pre-university from Ramakrishna Mission Vivekananda College.
 He graduated as an electrical engineer from College of Engineering, Guindy.
 Srikkanth married Vidya on 30 March 1983.
-They have two sons Adityaa and Anirudha, both of them are cricketers themselves.
+They have two sons, Adityaa and Anirudha, both of whom are also cricketers.